Monday, February 22, 2010

 B: Why is there half a line of Italian and half a line of English amidst the German?

-A: Ooh, that violin (or whatever it is) is wonderfully mournful.
-Lots of echo here but it seems to fit.
-There’s a lot about the composition I should probably dislike but the lyrics make it work somehow.
+A: That violin (or whatever it is) is wonderfully mournful, and the copious echo seems to fit for once.
+There’s a lot about the rest of the composition I should probably dislike, but the lyrics make it work somehow.

 V: Who’s the supermodel playing the cello with her hair caught in the strings?
 Must hurt.
 Tony Wegas looks like the broad-shouldered lovechild of Scooch and Milli Vanilli.
 I like the final note, but the rest of the performance tends to pass me by.